 Georgetown University Students

-Tutors commit to tutor twice a week on a M/W, T/TH, or F schedule.
+Tutors commit to tutor twice a week on a M/W and T/TH schedule.
 Each session requires roughly three hours, including van transportation to and from site.
 Tutors are matched with small groups based on the tutor’s experience, as well as program and community needs.
 No STEM background or prior teaching or tutoring experience is required.
-If you are interested in joining our team, contact Alexis Banks, STEM Afterschool Program Coordinator, MDCCC Americorps VISTA.

 In addition to time spent at site, tutors are responsible for attending workshops on campus throughout the semester to better hone their tutoring/mentoring skills, as well as deepen their understanding of the social context in which the program operates.
 Given the benefits of a consistent mentoring relationship, tutors must commit to at least one full semester.